 - Stir slowly until the cream and chocolate are fully combined, and ganache is silky smooth.

-- Mix in the orange extract and orange gel food coloring, and pour into a shallow pan to allow it cool.
+- Mix in 1 Tbsp orange extract and a few drops of orange gel food coloring, then pour into a shallow pan to allow it cool.

 - Cover with plastic wrap and set aside for about 20 minutes, until the ganache has thickened to a peanut butter like consistency.